ymoorewits/MindfulHackathon/README.md

 - Visit https://deno.land/ and follow the instructions for your computer’s operating system.

-- Check that the install was successful by entering deno --version in your CLI.
+- In your computer’s CLI enter the following:
+  `deno --version`

-Install/Update Git on your computer
+### Install/Update Git on your computer

-Visit https://git-scm.com/book/en/v2/Getting-Started-Installing-Git and follow the instructions for your computer’s operating system.
+- Visit https://git-scm.com/book/en/v2/Getting-Started-Installing-Git and follow the instructions for your computer’s operating system.

-Install Docker if you would like to run JSphere within a container (Optional/Advance)
+### Install Docker if you would like to run JSphere within a container (Optional/Advance)

-Visit https://docs.docker.com/get-docker/ and follow the instructions for your computer’s operating system.
+- Visit https://docs.docker.com/get-docker/ and follow the instructions for your computer’s operating system.

-Install the JSphere CLI tool
+### Install the JSphere CLI tool

-In your computer’s CLI enter the following: deno install -n=jsphere  --allow-all --reload --no-check https://deno.land/x/jsphere/cli.js
+- In your computer’s CLI enter the following: deno install -n=jsphere  --allow-all --reload --no-check https://deno.land/x/jsphere/cli.js